momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit1.md

 ## Lesson 2: Making an R Markdown Document
 Let's make an R Markdown Document!
 Let's start out making a document which have some headers and italicized text.
 Before we do that, we need to open up an R Markdown document!

-Create a folder called **rmarkdown_rladiesstl**.
+If you have not already done so, create a folder called **rmarkdown_rladiesstl**.
 I recommend that you save this folder in a convenient location such as your Documents folder.

 Go to File -> New File -> R Markdown to open an R Markdown document.
 Keep the option to **Document**.
 Fill in the information in the **Title:** and **Author:** fields and keep the default output format to HTML.
 Click **OK**.